-On October 2, Interior Design and Crypton—a North Carolina-based fabric innovator—hosted a roundtable at the magazine’s Manhattan office.
+On October 2, Interior Design and Crypton—a Detroit-based fabric innovator—hosted a roundtable at the magazine’s Manhattan office.
 Fortified by coffee and pastries, an intimate group of designers engaged in a discussion about the perks and challenges of specifying performance textiles.
 Interior Design’s Executive Editor Jen Renzi kicked off the conversation by asking designers about recent projects, which ranged from healthcare spaces to residential interiors.

 The industry-focused discussion touched on topics such as the importance of fabric longevity, how to define performance when it comes to contract fabrics, and the challenges of finding new materials.
 “One of the biggest struggles I come across when specifying fabric is that I want it to be unique—with performance fabric, it’s usually mass-produced to some degree,” says Emma Fowler, senior associate at SHoP Architects.